 - Yield right of way to dog teams

 - Do not cross above others traveling in avalanche terrain.

-Snowshoeing is also a popular pastime in the Chilkoot Trail National Historic Site.
+Snowshoeing is also a popular pastime.
 If you are following the ski trails, please avoid skiers' tracks, by walking to the side or setting off on your own trail.

-Winter camping is permitted in the Chilkoot Trail National Historic Site.
-Unlike the summer, you do not need to stay in designated campgrounds.
-With the exception of Log Cabin parking lot, open fires are prohibited at all other locations within the National Historic Site.
+Unlike the summer, you do not need to stay in designated campgrounds while winter camping.
+With the exception of Log Cabin parking lot, open fires are prohibited at all locations within the National Historic Site.
 It is illegal to cut/gather firewood within the National Historic Site.
-Dogs must be kept on leash at all times.

 Seasonal Restricted Activity Areas at the Bennett City and Lindeman City townsites protect sensitive historic features.
 Access to the Bennett townsite area and overland access between the Lindeman shelters is by ski and snowshoe only.

-There are a number of unmaintained visitor shelters within Chilkoot Trail National Historic Site intended for non-exclusive day use.
+There are a number of unmaintained visitor shelters within Chilkoot Trail National Historic Site.